This post may contain affiliate links. Please read our disclosure policy.

 I told you how much we love baked chicken breasts.
 They are a nice and lean protein and can be made so many different ways.
 Even though Artichoke Chicken is our new favorite, we still love the old classic varieties like Baked Honey Mustard Chicken, Sesame Chicken sheet pan dinner, Baked Salsa Chicken.

-Preheat oven to 375 degrees F. Grease a 9x13-inch baking dish with nonstick cooking spray and set aside.
+- Preheat oven to 375 degrees F. Grease a 9×13-inch baking dish with nonstick cooking spray and set aside.

-Cover with foil and bake for 20 minutes, then uncover and flip on the broiler and cook an additional 5-10 minutes, or until cheese is browned and chicken is cooked through.
+- Cover with foil and bake for 20-30 minutes (check the temp with a thermometer until it reaches at least 155℉), then uncover and flip on the broiler and cook an additional 5-10 minutes, or until cheese is browned and chicken is cooked through.
 Watch closely so it doesn't get too brown.
-Let sit for 5 minutes before serving.
+Let sit for 5 minutes before serving. *NOTE – If it is still reading below 160℉, give it a few more minutes in the oven (not under the broiler).